 Nothing says Valentine’s Day like hearts and slime.
 If this is your first time stopping by our site, you will see how much we love making slime.
-If you have seen our slime ideas before, you know that we just had to share a Valentines Day Heart Slime with you and your kids.
-Slime is cool science and sensory play all rolled into one simple to make slime recipe.
+If you have seen our slime ideas before, you know that we just had to share a Valentine’s Day Heart Slime with you and your kids.
+Slime is cool science and sensory play all rolled into one simple slime recipe.

-EASY VALENTINES DAY HEART SLIME FOR KIDS
+VALENTINE HEART SLIME FOR KIDS

 HEART SLIME AND SCIENCE

 What’s the science behind the slime?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
 This is called cross linking.
 The glue is a polymer and is made up of long, repeating, and identical strands or molecules.
 These molecules with flow past one another keeping the glue in a liquid state.
 Until…

-When you add the borate ions to the mixture, it starts to connect these long strands together.
+When you add the slime activator or borate ions to the mixture, it starts to connect these long strands together.
 They begin to tangle and mix until the substance is less like the liquid you started with and thicker and rubberier like slime!
 Picture the difference between wet spaghetti and leftover spaghetti the next day.
 As the slime forms the tangled molecule strands are much like the clump of spaghetti!

 Is slime a liquid or solid?
 We call it a Non-newtonian fluid because it’s a little bit of both!
 Experiment with making the slime more or less viscous with varying amounts of foam beads.
 Can you change the density?